techmania-team/techmania-docs/English/Modifiers.md

 # Practice mode

 Practice mode allows you to jump back and forth between scans, pick a section in the pattern and loop over it, as well as change the game's speed.
 In practice mode, HP, score and Fever are disabled.
 Additionally, the loop function means the game will never end on its own.
 You can quit the game from the pause menu.

+Please note that practice mode is unavailable in setlists.

 The following controls are available: